chenyxuan/acmdb20-517030910397/Lab 0-Environment Preparation/README.md

 * Once Intellij is installed, start it, select "Import Project" and navigate to the `acmdb-lab0` directory.
 Choose "Import Project from external model" -> "Eclipse".
 * Click "Next" until you need to select the project SDK.
 Make sure you select "JDK 1.8" or "openjdk-8".
-* Clike "Finish",  and you should be able to see "acmdb-lab0" as a new project in the Project Explorer tab on the left-hand side of your screen.
+* Click "Finish",  and you should be able to see "acmdb-lab0" as a new project in the Project Explorer tab on the left-hand side of your screen.
 Opening this project reveals the directory structure discussed above - implementation code can be found in "src," and unit tests and system tests found in "test."
 * Select "File" -> "Project Structure".
 In the project setting page, click "Libraries" -> "+"(New project library) -> "Java", and select the "lib" directory contained in the "acmdb-lab0" directory.
 This step will add necessary libraries to the project.

 #### Running Individual Unit and System Tests